0n1shi/gpio-lib/README.md

-# GPIO library for study
+# GPIO library for studying

 # Sample